How to create a Venn diagram in PowerPoint

 - clicking the control:

 Now, all selected circles from SmartArt are not a SmartArt graphic anymore.
-Ungroup shapes again, and then they can be modified like usual shapes.
+Ungroup shapes again; then they can be modified like usual shapes.

 5. Select all circles and on the Shape Format tab, in the Insert Shapes group, select the Merge Shapes dropdown list and then choose Fragment:

-6. Add texts for every shape you need:
+6. Add texts to every shape you need:

 6.1.
 Double-click on the shape and enter text for that shape.
 Then you add text to some shapes, you will see some strange formatting: